Leg3ndary/APHS-bot/info/announcements.md

 **FINANCIAL INVESTMENT CLUB** - Would you like to learn more about financial investments?
 If so, come out to the Financial Investment Club Meeting today (Wednesday) at 3pm in room 209.

 **MULTICULTURAL DAY** - This Friday May 6th student council is excited to announce a Greek food truck will be coming to abbey park for multicultural day!
 Ok forget come out to lunch to by yourself some food and wear your cultures clothing to show off your multiculturalism
-**
-****BOYS SOCCER -**** **Congratulations to the Boys soccer team on their tie yesterday against Nelson.
+******BOYS SOCCER******Congratulations to the Boys soccer team on their tie yesterday against Nelson.
 Despite the rain, the boys played with character and composure.
 The boys play against Hayden for their last home game on Thursday.
 Also, practice after school is cancelled.
 See Mr Karbonowski in portable 1 about any questions.

 ## TUESDAY MAY 3 2022